Anatomy & Commission Artist

 individuality and strength as women, and using it as my own

 self-portrait directed at the criticism received.
 It was here that I

 discovered my talent was anatomy drawing and first used stippling

 for a clinical aesthetic.

 These first drawings are Fallopian Tubes I - IV.

 I took a 14 year hiatus from anatomy - what I call “The Gap.”
 Bringing home drawings of female anatomy back in 2008 did not go over so well in the Midwest.
 After much shame and judgment, I went back to more acceptable content - architecture, landscape, botanical pieces…never really finding my passion or stride, or that AHA moment where I knew this is what I am here to create.

-Today, using light, texture and my love for anatomy & botany, I hope to portray strength, determination, beauty through pain, peace & healing for whomever needs it.
+Today, using light, texture, and my love for anatomy & botany, I hope to portray strength, determination, beauty through pain, peace & healing for whoever needs it.
 I use my work to simultaneously invoke a longing for what used to be and acceptance of what is, while striving to maintain a positive mind-body connection.
-Utilizing pointillism and other drawing techniques, now including India ink, I am excited to continue to expand my body of work, as well as create custom one-of-kind commissions for individuals and companies.
+Utilizing stippling and other drawing techniques, now including India ink, I am excited to continue to expand my body of work, as well as create custom one-of-kind commissions for individuals and companies.